rbxrootx/Roblox-Studio-CustomTheme-Patcher/README.md

 4. Once you have finished changing theme files, navigate back and double-click `StudioPatcher2.exe` to launch it, a terminal should open (A [false positive](#false-positives) might appear when you open `StudioPatcher2.exe`; you can click <kbd>More info</kbd> > <kbd>Run anyway</kbd>)

-5. Locate `RobloxStudioBeta.exe`, which should be located around `%APPDATA%\..\Local\Roblox\Versions\version-VERSION_NUMBER_HERE\RobloxStudioBeta.exe` and drag it into the terminal window
+5. In the file dialog window, select `RobloxStudioBeta.exe` and click <kbd>Open</kbd> to load the file

-6. Press <kbd>Enter</kbd> and wait for the patching process to finish
+6. Press <kbd>Enter</kbd> on your keyboard and wait for the patching process to finish.

+5. When the patching is finished a confirmation should appear, you can press <kbd>Enter</kbd> on your keyboard to safely exit the patcher

-7. Launch `RobloxStudioPatched.exe`, which should be in the same path as `RobloxStudioBeta.exe`, and enjoy your custom themes (If the patch is in the `Release` folder, you need manually move it to the same path as `RobloxStudioBeta.exe`)
+7. Launch `RobloxStudioPatched.exe`, which should be in the same path as `RobloxStudioBeta.exe` and enjoy your custom themes

 ## False Positives